xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-intergration-overview.md

 redirect from:
 ---

 Jenkins is an open-source automation server.
 Jenkins provides hundreds of plugins to support building, deploying, and automating any project.
-To learn more about Jenkins, you can refer to Jenkins documents here: [Jenkins User Documentation](https://www.jenkins.io/doc/).

 You can integrate Jenkins with Katalon Studio and execute Katalon tests with Jenkins.